 Although rarely used in family law cases, arbitration is another ADR option.
 In arbitration, a neutral third party decides after hearing each side's evidence and arguments.
 The arbitrator's decision in a child support case is not necessarily final.
 The parties can still resort to family court.

 Finalizing the Child Support Agreement

-Splitting up a marriage, determining who gets custody of the child(ren), and calculating child support can be time-consuming and emotionally exhausting.
-If you and your spouse are able to agree on the terms of child support without dispute, consider yourselves lucky.
-But you also may want to have a lawyer review your child support agreement, just for peace of mind.
-Find a qualified family law attorney near you today to get started.
+Ending a marriage, determining who gets custody of the children, and calculating child support can be emotionally exhausting.
+If you and your spouse can agree on the terms of child support you will find you have saved time and money.
+But ask a lawyer to review your child support agreement to minimize the possibility of a legal challenge by a judge.
+Find a qualified family law attorney near you.